 Steps to Change Your Name in SC After Marriage

-Many people ask me about how to go abut changing their name after they are married.
-It is actually a simple process in theory, but can be complicated if one is unprepared.
+Many people ask me about how to go about changing their name after they are married.
+Important: When you get married in South Carolina your name is not automatically changed to that of the person you married.
+To change your name is actually a simple process in theory, but can seem complicated if one is unprepared.

 After your marriage ceremony you will receive an original of your license that is in fact your new Certificate of Marriage.
 If you wish to change your name to that of your new spouse or partner, the first step is to change your name with the Social Security administration.